-Stones of this quality rarely become available for purchase.
+Stones of this quality rarely become available for purchase, which contributes to its standing as one of the most expensive diamonds in the world.
 So, when Sotheby’s put a diamond ring adorned with the impressive 59.60 carat Pink Star diamond, the buyers with the deepest pockets were lining up to buy it.
 The interest in the diamond was so great that the winning bid of $83 million dwarfed the expected price.
 Unfortunately, the winning bidder was unable to come up with the money in time, so the piece’s value currently stands at $72 million.

 #2.
 The Peacock Brooch by Graff

-There’s no-one more pre-eminent in the diamond world than Graff.
+There’s no-one more pre-eminent in the diamond world than Graff, the second most expensive diamond in the world at the time of this writing in 2021.
 To illustrate this enviable status, the London-based company created a staggering Peacock brooch which carries a greater value than a private jet.
 This piece is adorned with 1,305 gemstones and weighs in at 120.81 carats.
 The vivid blue diamond at its centre tips the scales at more than 20 carats by itself.
 The piece’s value is around $100 million, so it really wouldn’t be advisable to head out wearing it in public.

 #1.
 The Hope Diamond

 So, what is the most expensive diamond in the world ever sold on auction as of 2021?
 This is one of the most infamous pieces of jewellery in the history of the world.
 It has legendary status not only for its incomprehensible beauty but also for allegedly being cursed.
 It has existed for centuries, with notable owners including people like King Louis XIV and Harry Winston.
 Winston actually donated it to the Smithsonian Institute in 1958, and it has remained on display there ever since.